 - Squeaks creaks or clunks coming from near your wheels

-- Grinding or ringing noises while breaking
+- Grinding noise when turning the steering wheel or ringing noises while breaking

 Why Does My Car Make a Rumbling or Buzzing Noise?